 Medical facilities in Nepal are very limited, particularly outside Kathmandu.
 In Kathmandu, treatment at international clinics is expensive and up-front cash payment for services is generally required.
 In the event of a serious illness or accident, medical evacuation to a destination with appropriate facilities would be necessary.
 Medical evacuation costs would be considerable.
 If you are trekking or mountaineering, you should ensure your travel insurance covers you for helicopter evacuation from mountainous regions.

 Malaria is a risk in Nepal's Terai and Hill districts and Chitwan National Park.
 Other mosquito-borne diseases (including dengue fever and Japanese encephalitis) also occur, including in some areas of Kathmandu.
-We recommend you take prophylaxes against malaria where necessary and take precautions against being bitten by mosquitoes, including using insect repellent, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.
+We recommend you consider taking prophylaxes against malaria where necessary and take precautions against being bitten by mosquitoes, including using insect repellent, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.

 The mosquito-borne disease Japanese encephalitis is found throughout many regions of North, South and South-East Asia and Papua New Guinea.
 A Japanese encephalitis vaccine is registered for use and is currently available in Australia.
 For further details, please consult your travel health doctor.

 Water-borne, food-borne, parasitic and other infectious diseases (including typhoid, cholera, hepatitis, leptospirosis and rabies) are common, with more serious outbreaks occurring from time to time.
 HIV/AIDS is also prevalent.
-You are strongly encouraged to have vaccinations before travelling.
 It is advisable to boil all drinking water or drink bottled water and avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Travellers who ascend to altitudes greater than 2500m, particularly if the ascent is rapid, or who at higher altitudes make further rapid ascents, are at risk of developing altitude sickness.
 Altitude sickness can be life threatening and can affect anyone, even the physically fit.
 Those more at risk include people who have had altitude sickness before, who exercise or drink alcohol before adjusting (acclimatising) to the altitude, or who have health problems that affect breathing.
 If you plan to travel to altitude, you should see your doctor prior to travel and get advice specific to you and your situation.